Wage & employment contract

 Syna trade union

 As a trade union, Syna represents workers from all kinds of professions in trade, service and industry.
-The advisors speak German, French, Italian, Spanish, Portuguese, Croatian and English.
+The counsellors speak German, French, Italian, Spanish, Portuguese, Croatian and English.

 SGB Swiss Trade Union Confederation